Blacktown City Council - Our Kids' Place

 Inner West Council - Light Up the Town Halls

 Light Up the Town Halls featured projections and audio on the Balmain Town Hall Facades in celebration of the local Aboriginal community.
 The project supported engagement and employment of creative workers and producers.
-Over 2,000 visitors across 10 days gathered to hear the stories of Baludarri (Balmain)’s local Aboriginal narratives projected onto the colonial Town Hall in a truth-telling project.
+Over 2,000 visitors across 10 days gathered to hear the stories of Baludarri (Balmain)’s local Aboriginal narratives projected onto the Town Hall in a truth-telling project.
 The project provided an opportunity for people to safely return to their public spaces, with some of the community commenting on the excitement around seeing public activations occurring again.

 Explore the map to discover where NSW Government is providing councils up to $10,000 to run free, safe activations and events, creating more opportunities for people to reconnect as we re-emerge and adapt.